When it comes to accounting and bookkeeping, Debit and Credit are the two words you shall come across the most often.

-Let’s say Rs 25,000 cash is coming into an organization with the sales of 5 items, so we would put that as Rs 25,000 under debit (Dr.) in the cash account and as credit (Cr.) under the Sales account.
+Lets say Rs 25,000 cash is coming into an organization with the sales of 5 items, so we would put that as Rs 25,000 under debit (Dr.) in the cash account and as a credit (Cr.) under the Sales account.

 Accounting items such as debits and credits balance each other out.
-It’s critical to understand the fundamentals of debit and credit in order to keep correct records for your business.
+It’s critical to understand the fundamentals of debit and credit to keep correct records for your business.

 A debit is considered an accounting entry that will add to asset or expense accounts while subtracting from liability, revenue, and equity accounts.

-Whereas a credit is considered as an accounting entry which works in the completely opposite manner by subtracting from asset or expense accounts and adding to liability, equity or revenue accounts.
+Whereas a credit is considered an accounting entry that works oppositely by subtracting from asset or expense accounts and adding to liability, equity, or revenue accounts.